Icinga/icingaweb2-module-x509/README.md

 `192.0.2.0/24,2001:db8::7e38/128`

-Port ranges are separates with `-`.
-If you only want to scan a single port you don't need to specify the second port:
+Port ranges are separated with dashes (`-`).
+If you only want to scan a single port you don't need to specify the second
+port:

 `443,5665-5669`